pydantic/pydantic/docs/blog/pydantic-v2.md

 13. Computed fields, these having been an idea for a long time in pydantic - we should get them right
 14. Model validation that avoids instances of subclasses leaking data (particularly important for FastAPI), see [pydantic-core#155](https://github.com/samuelcolvin/pydantic-core/issues/155)
+15. We'll now follow [semvar](https://semver.org/) properly and avoid breaking changes between minor versions, as a result, major versions will become more common

 ## Removed Features & Limitations :frowning: